How to Start a Travel Blog in 2024 (UPDATE: January 2024)

 First I’ll explain how it works, then I’ll take you through step by step….

-Ok, so now you’ve chosen your blog name (from Step 1) , you understand what hosting and buying your domain is is (from Step 2) head over to the Blue Host home page and let’s get your travel blog started today.
+Ok, so now since thinking how to start a travel blog, we’re making progress already.
+You’ve chosen your blog name (from Step 1) , you understand what hosting and buying your domain is is (from Step 2) head over to the Blue Host home page and let’s get your travel blog started today.
 This is what you see….

 PART A) Click the big ‘GET STARTED NOW’ button in the middle of the screen…